Remortgage to cut your monthly payments

 Fixed until 30 June 2022 then reverts to SVR (currently 3.69%)

-If you're willing to lock in for 10 years then this deal from HSBC comes with a low 2.64% rate and is fee-free.
-The repayments will be £673 per month, or £8,098 on an annual basis.
+If you're willing to lock in for 10 years then this deal from First Direct comes with a low 2.49% rate £35 fee.
+The repayments will be £666 per month, or £8,013 on an annual basis.

-If you think the Bank of England base rate is likely to stay the same or fall then a variable rate could be for you.
-However, be aware that rates could rise at any time and you'll be out of pocket if this happens.
+If you think the Bank of England’s base rate is likely to stay the same or fall then a variable rate could be best for you.
+However, if these rates rise at any time you could be left out of pocket.

 Coventry Building Society, up to 50% LTV, 1.25%